RADAR-base/radar-output-restructure/README.md

 ### Service

-To run the output generator as a service that will regularly poll the HDFS directory, add the `--service` flag and optionally the `--interval` flag to adjust the polling interval or use the corresponding configuration file parameters.
+To run the output generator as a service that will regularly poll the source directory, add the `--service` flag and optionally the `--interval` flag to adjust the polling interval or use the corresponding configuration file parameters.

 ## Local build